Anon4You/alienkrishn/README.md

 ```

 ## About
-It's a custom termux repository which contains some tools and packages not available in termux officiallrepo
+It's a custom termux repository which contains some tools and packages not available in termux officiall repo

 ## Usage
 You can install any package from this repo using apt or pkg